Abhi-Cool-karni/IntroSection/README.md

 ### What I learned

 Managing and developing website from scratch by using simple HTML, CSS, Javascript.
-With tools like IDE: Visual studio code adn project management tool - JIRA.
+With tools like IDE: Visual studio code and project management tool - JIRA.

 ## Author